 The Netherlands allows legally independent businesses that are closely bound to one another by financial, economic and organisational links to be treated as a single taxable person.

-As of 1 January 2024, the Decree of the State Secretary of Finance on VAT fixed establishments will be amended.
+As of 1 January 2024, the Decree of the State Secretary of Finance on VAT fixed establishments is amended.
 Cross-border services between a head office or VAT fixed establishment that is part of a VAT group and a VAT fixed establishment or head office established outside that EU Member State will be subject to VAT.

 Currently, the standard VAT rate in the Netherlands is 21 per cent.
 A reduced VAT of 9 per cent applies to certain essential goods and services, for example food and drinks, passenger transport and certain labour-intensive repair and maintenance activities.
 A zero per cent rate applies to, for example, the export of goods.